-In its company-operated stores Starbucks generates 75 percent of revenue from the sale of beverages, 19 percent from food sales and 4 percent from the sale of packaged and single serve coffees.
-Another two percent of retail sales are attributable to coffee-making equipment and other merchandise.
+In its company-operated stores Starbucks generates 73 percent of revenue from the sale of beverages, 19 percent from food sales and three percent from the sale of packaged and single serve coffees.
+Another five percent of retail sales are attributable to coffee-making equipment and other merchandise.

 The United States is Starbucks’ biggest and most important market.
 In 2012, revenues from Starbucks Americas segment amounted to more than 9.9 billion U.S. dollars.
 The Americas segment comprises almost 13,000 stores in the U.S., Canada, Mexico, Puerto Rico, Brazil Chile and other American countries with around 86 percent of those stores located in the United States.
 Of the 160,000 people Starbucks employs worldwide around 120,000 work at Starbucks in the United States.

 Starbucks’ main competitors are quick-service restaurants and specialty coffee shops such as McDonald’s with it McCafé brand, Caribou Coffee or Dunkin’ Donuts.
 Since the coffee shop market is segmented and fragmented to varying degrees Starbucks faces differing competitors depending on the country / region of operation.
 In Canada for example the fast casual restaurant chain Tim Hortons, which operates almost 3,500 stores in Canada compared to Starbucks 1,200, is one of Starbucks’ strongest competitors.